 The critical duration in terms of downstream reservoir flows is dependent on the reservoir lag.
-This however, is not known: RLAG is only known after a flood inflow has been routed through a reservoir, whereas it needs to be known in order to calculate the design storm.
+However reservoir lag can only be determined once a flood hydrograph has been passed through the model and therefore an iterative modelling process is required to determine the critical duration.
 An iterative procedure has been undertaken to calculate the rainfall hyetograph, the net rainfall hyetograph and the subsequent inflow hydrograph which is then routed through the reservoir system until the design storm duration has stabilised.